sharmine-s/sql-databases/joins/03_using_joins_with_many_to_many.md

 );
 ```

-A single post can be associated with many different tags (e.g `coding`, `travel`), but a
+A single post can be associated with many different tags (e.g one post tagged with `coding`, `ruby`), but a
-single post could also be associated with different posts (many posts could be tagged with
+single tag could also be associated with different posts (many posts could be tagged with
 `coding`).

 A **many-to-many relationship** is needed when a record from the first table can have
-_many_ records in the other table, but the opposite is also true.
+_many_ records in the other table, and the other way is also true.

-This is done using a third table used to associate records between the two tables.
+Such a relationship is made with a third table used to associate records between the two tables.
 This
 third table is called a **join table**

 ## Importing the seed data

-First, import the seed data in the file
+Import the seed data in the file
 [`blog_posts_tags.sql`](../resources/seeds/blog_posts_tags.sql) into a new database.
 This
-will create three tables (`posts`, `tags`, and their join table `posts_tags`) and also insert data.
+will create three tables (`posts`, `tags`, and their join table `posts_tags`) and insert some records.

-Then use TablePlus or `psql` to work through the following examples and exercises.
+Once this is done, use TablePlus or `psql` to work through the following examples and exercises.

 ## Using a `JOIN` to select